- NB: Document updated for OpenViBE 2.1.0 (21.May.2018).

 There are various ways to stream data and events (stimulations) between OpenViBE and external applications in real time.
-For example, classification results can be sent from Designer to control a game, or a robotic arm, and processed data can be forwarded for making custom visualizations, etc. With each technique, you’ll have to implement a corresponding receiving or sending capability in your application or device.
-Below, you’ll find links to some documentation to assist in this.
+For example, classification results can be sent from Designer to control a game, or a robotic arm, and processed data can be forwarded to show custom visualizations, etc. Whatever technique you choose to use, you’ll have to add a corresponding receiving or sending capability into your application or device.
+Below, you’ll find list of techniques currently supported by OpenViBE and links to some documentation to assist in building the connections.

 The commonly used techniques to transmit information from/to the OpenViBE Designer in real time are the following,

 The External Processing box is a new technique contributed by Mensia Technologies and introduced in OpenViBE 2.1.
 The documentation is here.
 The box works as a server that can send and receive streams and stimulations between OpenViBE Designer and an external application.
 The data is sent/received exactly as it is handled inside OpenViBE.
 For example, if the box is used to transmit streams to a client, the client will receive a set of EBML streams, similarly as an OpenViBE box would.